frace/kodi-overlay/README.md

 xbmc-overlay
 ============

-A Gentoo overlay with some modified and unofficial ebuilds
+A Gentoo overlay which provides modified and unofficial ebuilds for a XBMC appliance/set-top-box/htpc.

+ToDo
+====
+- Add an ebuild for a patched («quietboot») version of syslinux
+- Add an ebuild for XBMC fbsplash themes in media-gfx/

 Links
 =====